mageni/mageni/README.md

 - $4.24 million cost per data breach on average; highest in 17-year report history (IBM)

 ## The Solution
 Mageni (From the Hebrew word for "My Defender" and from the Japanese word for "Infinity") is passionate about solving the world's toughest and most complex problems using open source.
 Where others see problems, we see solutions.
-In order to solve the problem, Mageni provides the modern and open source vulnerability and attack surface management platform that helps defenders outpace adversaries and catch vulnerabilities and threats that others miss.
+In order to solve the problem, Mageni provides the modern and open source vulnerability and attack surface management platform that helps you outpace adversaries and catch vulnerabilities and threats that others miss.

 ## What is Mageni?
 Mageni is an open source vulnerability and attack surface management platform.
 Mageni provides a faster, enjoyable, and leaner vulnerability management experience for modern cybersecurity programs.